-EDU 564 ETHICAL LEADERSHIP IN HIGHER EDUCATION 3 credit hours Required of all Leadership in Higher Education candidates
+EDU 564 ETHICAL LEADERSHIP IN HIGHER EDUCATION 3 credit hours

 An overview of the effective academic and student affairs leaders.
 Topics include leadership theory and style as well as details on typical administrative tasks - staff evaluation and development, budgeting strategies, and ethical decision-making.
 Students will look at the role of grant-writing in creative, entrepreneurial leadership.